Jemurai/how_it_works/totp/README.md

 λ vault server -dev
 ```

 During the boot sequence you will be presented with an unseal key and a root token.
-Copy the root token into the `VAULT_TOKEN` variable in `Main.java`.
-The messages will look similar to the following:
+The example program will expect the `VAULT_TOKEN` environment variable to be set to the root token provided.
+Your output will be similar to the following:

 ```sh
 λ vault server -dev